apisec-inc/documentation/docs/FreeAccount.md

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/171651330-4a4ba3ce-6f1e-47f9-a77e-816226140d41.png" />

 The free account does not have 'Security Categories' feature in the services menu, which restricts you from using 'Integrations' and 'Reports' for the project.
-Moreover, it is only limited to register for 2 APIs.
+Moreover, it is only limited to register 2 APIs.

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/171651338-5820f9d3-1a1c-4418-88f0-bbdd50974d23.png" />